 As previously stated, the current land use of the area immediately surrounding the entire site is general urban and surrounding uses are residential with some commercial and industrial properties.
 The features surrounding the subject site is described below.
 A Site Location Map is presented as Figure 1.
-A detailed plan of the Site and the proposed investigation locations is presented as Figure 2.
+A detailed plan of the Site is presented as Figure 2.